getsentry/sentry/docs/queue.rst

 Running a Worker
 ----------------

 Workers can be run by using the Sentry CLI.
-Specifically, you call out to celery, which is the worker manager process of the Celery library.

 .. code-block:: bash

-    $ sentry celery worker
+    $ sentry run worker

 We again recommend running this as a service.
 Below is an example configuration with supervisor::

     [program:sentry-worker]
     directory=/www/sentry/
-    command=/www/sentry/bin/sentry celery worker -l WARNING
+    command=/www/sentry/bin/sentry run worker -l WARNING
     autostart=true
     autorestart=true
     redirect_stderr=true